gahanlal/LLMAgents/README.md

 Database Agent: The `DBAgent` class interacts with a database by reflecting its schema, generating prompts using Jinja2 templates, sending queries to a large language model (LLM) for SQL generation, executing the SQL, and returning structured responses based on the query results.
 Complete explanation the txt file.

 CriticAgent: The code verifies the correctness of an answer by checking it against a PDF document, web search results, and AI knowledge, then provides a final verdict using OpenAI's API.
+Complete explanation the txt file.